syedwajihrizvi/GameCom/README.md

    1) To avoid running into CORS issues
    2) Go to the following repo: https://github.com/syedwajihrizvi/cors-anywhere
    3) Clone the repo using _git clone_
+   4) Do an _npm init _to install all the packages
-   4) Run _node server.js_ on a separate terminal from the front end
+   5) Run _node server.js_ on a separate terminal from the front end